Benefits of early math experiences add up While literacy is often seen as a cornerstone to...

 Kindergarten Math Shelf Report Card

-The Kindergarten Math Shelf Report Card measures more advanced math standards than the PreK report card.
+The Kindergarten Math Shelf Report Card measures more advanced math standards.
 Below is student Daniel Martinez's Spring Math Shelf Report Card.
-As you can see, Daniel meets standard for Geometry, Measurement and Operations.
+Daniel meets standard for Geometry, Measurement and Operations.
 He is approaching standard in Counting & Cardinality and Numbers in Base 10.
-Daniel needs additional practice counting to 100, understanding the number sequence to 100, and comparing numbers.
+Daniel needs practice counting to 100, understanding the number sequence to 100, and comparing numbers.
 He also needs to work on representing numbers using tens and units.

-Daniel's Kindergarten Math Shelf Report Card includes links to lessons under the Counting & Cardinality and Numbers in Base 10 sections, because Daniel has not yet mastered these standards.
+Daniel's Report Card includes links to lessons under the Counting & Cardinality and Numbers in Base 10 sections.
 By clicking the lesson links, Daniels's parents can work with him on these math skills at home.

 Encouraging parents to be involved in their child's math education is important, but informing parents how their children are achieving and providing specific activities to improve their children's learning will help eliminate early math achievement gaps.